Marine protected area: Stressors

 Stressors that affect oceans include the impact of extractive industries, marine pollution, and changes to the ocean's chemistry (ocean acidification) resulting from elevated carbon dioxide levels, due to our greenhouse gas emissions (see also effects of climate change on oceans).

 MPAs have been cited as the ocean's single greatest hope for increasing the resilience of the marine environment to such stressors.
 Well-designed and managed MPAs developed with input and support from interested stakeholders can conserve biodiversity and protect and restore fisheries.

 Economics

 MPAs can help sustain local economies by supporting fisheries and tourism.
-For example, Apo Island in the Philippines made protected one quarter of their reef, allowing fish to recover, jumpstarting their economy.
+For example, Apo Island in the Philippines made protected one quarter of their reef, allowing fish to recover, jump-starting their economy.
 This was shown in the film, Resources at Risk: Philippine Coral Reef.
 A 2016 report by the Center for Development and Strategy found that programs like the United States National Marine Sanctuary system can develop considerable economic benefits for communities through Public–private partnerships.
 They can be self-financed through a surrounding "conservation finance area" in which a limited number licenses are granted to benefit from the spillover of the marine protected area.